-The Draft ToR will be made publicly available for review and comment from March 7 to April 22, 2024 (45 days).
-Comments received on the Draft ToR and how they were considered will be documented in the updated ToR and the accompanying RoC.
-Once updated, the Final ToR will be submitted for formal review, and made available to all interested persons (general public, Indigenous communities, government agencies) for inspection and comment during a 30-day review period.
+The draft ToR was made publicly available for review and comment from March 7 to April 22, 2024 (45 days).
+Comments received on the draft ToR and how they were considered are documented in the final ToR and the accompanying RoC.
+Once updated, the final ToR will be submitted for formal review, and made available to all interested persons (general public, Indigenous communities, government agencies) for inspection and comment during a 30-day review period.

-9.1.3 Results of Consultation during the Terms of Reference
+9.1.3 Results of Consultation during the Development of the Draft Terms of Reference